Where: Atlantic Station, Atlanta, GA

 After a year’s hiatus, the BB&T Atlanta Open is back in the lead-off spot for the US Open Series, kicking off the five-week lead-up to the 2017 US Open.
-Played in downtown Atlanta overlooking the city's skyline, the ATP-250 level event typically draws a talented player field that in recent years has included some of tennis’ top men’s players, including US Open finalists Lleyton Hewitt and Kei Nishikori, and nearly all the top American men, including John Isner, Jack Sock, Andy Roddick, Mardy Fish, James Blake and up-and-coming stars such as Jared Donaldson, Taylor Fritz, Reilly Opelka and Frances Tiafoe.
+Played in downtown Atlanta overlooking the city's skyline, the ATP-250 level event typically draws a talented player field that in recent years has included some of tennis’ top men’s players, including US Open finalists Lleyton Hewitt and Kei Nishikori, and nearly all the top American men, including John Isner, Jack Sock, Andy Roddick, Mardy Fish, James Blake and a host of up-and-coming stars.

 Net Generation Events

 Kids' Day: Saturday, July 22

 Last year’s semifinal between 6-foot-10 John Isner and 6-11 Reilly Opelka was the tallest matchup in ATP World Tour history.
 Isner prevailed, 6-7, 6-4, 6-2, to reach his fourth consecutive final in Atlantic Station.